Zacharias/state-server/README.md

 #### Method 1.
 Docker

 Easiest way to build/run this application is run `docker-compose up --build`.

 If you don't have compose (but have Docker somehow, which is getting more edge-casey by the version), you can run `docker build -t stateserver .` and `docker run stateserver:latest -p 8080:5000` to get a locally-running copy from there.

 The compose copy includes an nginx frontend container, which is a nod towards "productionizing" the application.

+ *Note: These dockerfiles requires running a version of Docker later than 17.06, as it uses multi-stage builds.
+See https://docs.docker.com/develop/develop-images/multistage-build/ for more information.*

 #### Method 2. dotnet